 Wage payment laws affect all private employers in Hawaii.
 Wages include compensation for labor or services performed by an employee, whether the amount is determined on a time, task, piece, commission, or other basis including the reasonable cost of furnishing an employee with board, lodging, or other facilities if such board, lodging, or other facilities are customarily furnished by the employer (HI Rev. Stat.
 Sec.
 388-1).

 Payroll cards.
-Effective September 1, 2014, employers may use payroll cards to pay employees only if all of the following requirements are met (HI Rev. Stat.
+Employers may use payroll cards to pay employees only if all of the following requirements are met (HI Rev. Stat.
 Sec.
 388-5.7):

 • The employee must be given the option of receiving wages by direct deposit, check, or payroll card;

 • The employer cannot mandate an employee's use of a payroll card;